pilegard/cogfoundations/docs/index.md

 ### Current Version {-}
 Revisions since second edition:

-- Revisions to Knowledge chapter by Bill Pepe
+- Final CDIIP-funded graduate student content expert revision by Bill Pepe (Knowledge)
-- Revisions to History and Research Methods by C. Pilegard
-- Revisions to Reasoning and Decision Making by C. Pilegard
-- Revisions to all chapter intros by C. Pilegard
+- Revisions to History and Research Methods, Reasoning and Decision Making, and all chapter intros by C. Pilegard

 ### Second Edition {-}
 The second edition of this book builds on the first edition with updates, improvements, and edits by a team of UC San Diego graduate student content experts: